T4ACTIVE/T4ACTIVE.github.io/Model_List/README.md

 [BLE GATT](BLE_GATT/index.html) | Generic object for proxies to expose BLE services [EMM Integrator](EMM_Integrator/index.html) | Object for defining the Energy Management Module and its components.
-[Log Control](Log_Control/index.html) | Controls the log handling for the sensor data [Device Binding](DeviceBinding/index.html) | Describes the physical linking between the device and the EMM.
+[Log Control](Log_Control/index.html) | Controls the log handling for the sensor data [Device Binding](DeviceBinding/index.html) | Describes the physical linking between the device being measured and the EMM.